For nearly two decades, U.S. News and World Report has ranked Binghamton University as one of the nation's top 50 public

 Binghamton University offers more than 130 programs of study from six different colleges.

 The School of Management is ranked among the most elite business programs in the nation.
 The U.S. News & World Report recently ranked the school number 32 in their list of top public schools and 80th in the nation, while employers rank the school 39th out of all business schools in the country, based solely on candidate quality.
 The School of Management was ranked 37th on Money magazine’s list of Best Colleges for Business Majors and #14 on the list of 25 best colleges for earning a business degree by Fortune magazine.
 With emphases in accounting, leadership, marketing, supply chain management, business analytics, quantitative finance, finance and management information systems, the School of Management offers bachelor's, MBA, Executive MBA, MS Accounting and PhD programs.

-Ranked among the top engineering schools by Princeton Review, the Thomas J. Watson School of Engineering and Applied Science offers bachelor's, master's and doctoral programs with degrees in biomedical engineering, computer science, electrical and computer engineering, mechanical engineering, and systems science and industrial engineering.
+Ranked among the top engineering schools by Princeton Review, the Thomas J. Watson College of Engineering and Applied Science offers bachelor's, master's and doctoral programs with degrees in biomedical engineering, computer science, electrical and computer engineering, mechanical engineering, and systems science and industrial engineering.
 With twice the national average of industry-sponsored research and engagement in mutually beneficial research collaborations, graduates are well prepared to impact a world that is continually shaped by new technologies and economic globalization.

 Arts and Sciences